v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 ## PublishTrigger
 In this example the publishTrigger control enables multiple publish calls for the flow node.
 Child notifications are in addition to the normal triggering operation of the flow node.
+The values in the parent node are unchanged when publishing.

 `publishTrigger(DataFlow.subscribeToSignal("publishMe"))`

-The values in the parent node are unchanged when publishing.
+Child DataFlow nodes are notified when publishTrigger fires or the map function executes in a calculation cycle.

 {% highlight java %}
 public class TriggerPublishSample {